Rusketh/ComparableHoppers2/.github/ISSUE_TEMPLATE.md

    E.G Craft a comparable upgrade using the default recipie.
    A: Answer Here

-9) Q: Please describe how to replicate the issue, being as specific as possible.
-   E.G Craft a comparable upgrade using the default recipie.
-   A: Answer Here

-10) Q: Anything else you think we should know about your issue?
+8) Q: Anything else you think we should know about your issue?
     A: Answer Here